Diabetes and the flu: A dangerous combination

 If you have diabetes, flu season should trigger a special alert for you.
 Diabetes can weaken your immune system, allowing the flu to become much more serious.
 That makes precautions against the flu particularly important for people with this disease.

-People who have diabetes are three times more likely to be hospitalized from the flu or its complications than people who don't have diabetes, according to the Centers for Disease Control and Prevention (CDC).
+People who have diabetes are more likely to be hospitalized from the flu or its complications than people who don't have diabetes, according to the Centers for Disease Control and Prevention (CDC).

 The flu also causes problems by raising your blood glucose.
 Skipping meals because you feel too sick to eat can make your glucose rise and fall as well.